CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 ## Adherence to Clean Architecture
 Entities:\
-Player, AI, Human, (Super)Board, Piece(and all its subclasses)
+(Super)Board, Piece(and its subclasses)

 Use cases:\
-(Super)BoardManager, ChessMove, Move, MoveRecord, (Super)GameRule, (Super)PieceDecorator
+(Super)BoardManager, ChessMove, Move, MoveRecord, (Super)GameRule, (Super)PieceDecorator, Engine(and its subclasses), State

 Controllers/Presenters:\
-BoardUpdater, CommandSender
+BoardUpdater, CommandSender, Agent

 The outermost layer (GUI):\
 Main, LaunchPage, GUI_ChessBoard, GUI_SuperBoard, PieceIcon, SuperChessInstruction

 The entity classes contain the essential information of a game play.
 The position of piece are stored in Board.
-BoardManager is responsible for generating move commands and for making changes to Board & Piece (i.e. move a piece).\
+BoardManager is responsible for making changes to Board & Piece (i.e. move a piece).\
 ChessMove and Move are utilities of Command Pattern, they package move commands into objects.\
 MoveRecord is move history.
 It is accessed by BoardManager.\
 GameRule is responsible for checking whether a given move command is valid, it needs to access Piece to further check